agiresearch/InstructGLM/README.md

-# GraphLLM: Natural Language is All a Graph Needs
+# Natural Language is All a Graph Needs

 This repo presents implementation of the **InstructGLM** (Instruction-finetuned Graph Language Model) and provide a natural language interface for graph machine learning: